hisschemoller/volca-freesound/README.md

 [https://hisschemoller.github.io/volca-freesound/](https://hisschemoller.github.io/volca-freesound/)

+Newest version: 1.01 (see change log at the bottom of this page)

 ### Korg Volca Sample

 The [Volca Sample](http://www.korg.com/us/products/dj/volca_sample/) is a music instrument by Japanese manufacturer [Korg](http://www.korg.com/us/).
 It sequences and plays audio samples.
 The unusual thing about the Volca Sample is that it can't record sound.
 So it's not a sampler in the proper sense of the word, but a sample _player_.
 Samples must be transferred with a dedicated computer application.